 Trunk Diameters - measured at 1.5 metres above ground and recorded in millimetres to the nearest 10mm.
-However, in accordance with British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction - Recommendations.' where the trunk of any tree breaks below 1.5 metres it is considered a multi-stemmed tree.
+However, in accordance with British Standard 5837:2012 'Trees in Relation to Design, Demolition and Construction - Recommendations.' where the trunk of any tree divides below 1.5 metres it is considered a multi-stemmed tree and an average is recorded.
 In the case of groups of trees the maximum diameter was recorded.